 Exploring Iceland can mean many different things, but what most visitors don’t think about is discovering the country’s summer glacier activities.
-From hiking to ice climbing and snow-mobile, there are plenty of ways to explore the glaciers and have an unforgettable experience.
-While winter is generally thought of as the best time to visit Iceland and its stunning glaciers, summertime offers its own unique opportunities – and it’s the perfect season to enjoy glacier activities in Iceland.
+From hiking to ice climbing and snowmobiling, there are plenty of ways to explore the glaciers and have an unforgettable experience.
+While winter is generally thought of as the best time to visit Iceland and its stunning glaciers, summertime offers its own unique opportunities, and it’s the perfect season to enjoy glacier activities in Iceland.

-When touring Iceland in the summer, glacier activities like hiking, ice climbing and snow-mobile can give visitors a taste of the majestic Icelandic glaciers.
+When touring Iceland in the summer, glacier activities like hiking, ice climbing, and snowmobiling can give visitors a taste of the majestic Icelandic glaciers.
 Hiking provides a great way to explore the glaciers and take in their beauty, as well as get some exercise.
 The views can give you unique photo opportunities.

 Exploring the Glaciers of Iceland

 Explore the beautiful glaciers of Iceland during the summer season and experience the thrill of activities like hiking, climbing, kayaking, and snowmobiling.
 Enjoy breathtaking views and magnificent vistas as you traverse the glaciers in one of the world’s most picturesque settings.

 These three largest glaciers offer most of these activities.

 - Mýrdalsjökull – 3rd largest glacier in Iceland, is less than a 2-hour drive from Reykjavik.
 Glacier hikes and ice climbing on Sólheimajökull (a tongue of Mýrdalsjökull).